-The regulations and guidelines governing the preparation of state financial reports vary by state agency and among programs administered by the same agency.
-Accordingly, the amounts reported in the state financial reports do not necessarily agree with the amounts reported in the accompanying schedule of expenditures of state awards, which is prepared on the accrual basis explained in Note 2.
+The regulations and guidelines governing the preparation of federal and state financial reports vary by federal and state agencies and among programs administered by the same agency.
+Accordingly, the amounts reported in the federal and state financial reports do not necessarily agree with the amounts reported in the accompanying schedules of expenditures of federal and state awards, which are prepared on the accrual basis explained in Note 2.

 200 Valley Road, Suite 300 Mt.
-Arlington, NJ 07856 973 298 8500 nisivoccia.com
+Arlington, NJ 07856 973.298.8500 nisivoccia.com